 Place over medium-low to medium heat (use a diffuser between a tagine and the burner) and bring to a simmer.
 It's normal for this to take 15 or 20 minutes if cooking in clay, so stay patient.

-Garnish the tagine with the chopped parsley or cilantro and serve warm.
+Garnish the tagine with the chopped parsley or cilantro.

 Refrigerate any leftovers in a covered container.
 Enjoy them reheated within two to four days.